Looking to make the most out of your trip to Florence? Look no further!

 Leonardo and Raphael also lived in Florence.
 Here’s my guide to Leonardo’s paintings and my guide to the most famous paintings of Raphael.

 Piazza Santo Spirito

+Another tip for visiting Florence is to visit some of the city’s many churches.
 There is more to Florence than the Duomo, however magnificent it is.
-Florence has so many interesting churches, some of which are under the radar hidden gems.
+The city is overflowing with interesting churches, some of which are under the radar hidden gems.

 If you’re an early bird, many churches open very early at 7:00 am or so.
 If you’re looking to maximize your sightseeing, you can head to a church or two of your choice before the major attractions open at 9:00 am.

 If you only have time for one church visit, make it the Basilica of Santa Croce.
 It’s simply not worth waiting in the Duomo line.
 Click here if you want to pre-purchase a skip the line ticket.